 How to Increase Adoption of Customer Self-Services - 5 minutes read

 “Thank you for calling, please hold while we connect you.”
 Cue elevator music.
 Wait.
 Wait.
 Wait some more.
 Sounds painfully familiar, doesn’t it?
 I think everyone has had a bad experience with customer support before, but it doesn’t have to be this way, and TestMate can help!

 Organisations today from Financial Institutions to Government Agencies are leveraging a new type of customer service designed to answer the needs of their users as efficiently as possible and without the need for human assistance.
 Customer self-service is the next frontier in quality support services as organisations look to offer a complete customer experience, from the moment you purchase to when you need help.
 In fact, Harvard Business Review’s data shows that 81% of customers try to take care of a problem themselves before reaching out to a representative.
 But don’t expect to see call centre volume decrease just because you put up a new FAQ page on your website.
-Learn how you can meet user expectations and increase self-service adoption in this digital transformation era.
+Learn about the benefits of customer self-service, how you can meet user expectations and increase self-service adoption in this digital transformation era.

 Self-service vs. Assisted service